-My son was born at 35 weeks and I came very close to getting it right; my attitude second time around was if I can I will but if I can’t I’m not going to beat myself up over it.
+My son was born at 35 weeks and I came very close to getting it right; my attitude the second time around was if I can I will but if I can’t I’m not going to beat myself up over it.
 He struggled again with the suckling (maybe I just don’t have the right nipples, sorry TMI ha ha) and we tried every position; the football hold, the lying down position, the sitting position, and the laid-back position.

-My daughter is now five and my son is one and both were fed on expressed milk topped up with formula for six weeks until I couldn’t do it anymore and moved on to exclusively feeding them formula milk
+My daughter is now eight and my son is four and both were fed on expressed milk topped up with formula for six weeks until I couldn’t do it anymore and moved on to exclusively feeding them formula milk.

-.I’ve often asked myself If I had felt the great joy and love that so many mums mention when they talk about their breastfeeding experiences; would I have done more, could I have found the strength and perseverance to push through?
+I’ve often asked myself If I had felt the great joy and love that so many mums mention when they talk about their breastfeeding experiences; would I have done more, could I have found the strength and perseverance to push through?

-’I’ll never be able to answer that question but I draw strength from the fact that both my children were fed; they never went hungry; they never lacked love; nurturing; care and warmth and they’re both happy, healthy incredible kids.
+I’ll never be able to answer that question but I draw strength from the fact that both my children were fed; they never went hungry; they never lacked love; nurturing; care and warmth and they’re both happy, healthy incredible kids.